3.3. Creating the Plan Tree of a Single-Table Query

 *

-* opfamily[], and opcintype[] each have nkeycolumns entries.
-They do
+* indexcollations[], opfamily[], and opcintype[] each have nkeycolumns

-* not contain any information about included attributes.
+* entries.
+These don't contain any information about INCLUDE columns.

 *